 Galaxy A21s is equipped with Octa-Core Exynos 850 chipset that is based on 8nm design technology.
-So far, we have seen 7nm based processors for flagship phones by Qualcomm, Mediatek and Huawei but this is the first time that a less than $200 phone receives a chipset based on 8nm design which combined with an eight cortex A55 cores hints at a really good power efficiency from the smartphone.
+So far, we have seen 7nm based processors for flagship phones by Qualcomm, Mediatek, and Huawei but this is the first time that a less than $200 phone receives a chipset based on an 8nm design which combined with an eight cortex A55 cores hints at a really good power efficiency from the smartphone.

-Samsung’s budget device also comes with ARM Mali G52 MP1 for graphics, 4GB RAM, and 64GB of internal storage which can be expanded by up to 512GB using microSD card.
-It features Android 10 operating system with Samsung’s OneUI 2.0 skin on top.
+Samsung’s budget device also comes with ARM Mali G52 MP1 for graphics, 4GB RAM, and 64GB of internal storage which can be expanded by up to 512GB using a microSD card.
+It features an Android 10 operating system with Samsung’s OneUI 2.0 skin on top.

 Theoretically, on the Antutu benchmark, Samsung Galaxy A21s is almost 60% better in terms of performance as compared to the Galaxy A20s with Snapdragon 450 chipset.
 The new device scored 113827 on the benchmark whereas the latter smartphone reached 70577 when we tested it in the past.
 In real-life tests, we have noticed that Galaxy A21s breezes through day-to-day tasks, and unlike its predecessor as well the Galaxy A31, the onboard chipset continues to prove its might with smooth performance.